Gregory4321/cooks_finest/testing.md

 - My Account Link - reveals a dropdown menu:

-  - If not aunthenticated:
+  - If not authenticated:

-    - Register - directs the user to the registraion page
+    - Register - directs the user to the registration page

     - Login - directs the user to the login page

-  - If user is authenicated:
+  - If user is authenticated:

     - My Profile - directs the user to their own unique profile page